-Sussex Police work closely with the Lesbian, Gay, Bisexual and
+Sussex Police work closely with Lesbian, Gay, Bisexual and Trans

-Trans (LGBT) community to promote equality and encourage the
+(LGBT) communities to promote equality and encourage the reporting

-reporting of homophobic, biphobic and transphobic related hate
+of homophobic, biphobic and transphobic related hate crime.

 Brighton & Hove LGBT Liaison Team

 Sussex Police has a network of LGBT Liaison Officers throughout

 the districts of Sussex so there are points of contact locally.

 Similar to other liaison officer roles, they receive specialist

 inputs to raise their knowledge and understanding, and create